Back Su-yeon

-Back Su-Yeon (also Baek Su-Yeon, 백 수연; born July 1, 1991, in Seoul) is a South Korean swimmer, who specialized in breaststroke events.
+Back Su-yeon (born July 1, 1991, in Seoul) is a South Korean swimmer, who specialized in breaststroke events.
 She edged out her teammate Jung Seul-Ki to take a bronze medal by 0.31 of a second in the 200 m breaststroke at the 2010 Asian Games in Guangzhou, China, with a time of 1:10.22.
 Back is also a member of Kang-won-do Cheong swimming club in Seoul.
 Previously in 2006, Back had won bronze in the 100 m breaststroke at the 2006 Asian Games.

 Back qualified for the women's 200 m breaststroke at the 2012 Summer Olympics in London, by eclipsing the FINA A-standard entry time of 2:26.61 at the FINA World Championships in Shanghai, China.
 Back shared the seventh fastest qualifying time of 2:25.76 with China's Ji Liping in the morning's preliminary heats to secure a spot for the semifinals.
 In the evening session, Back missed out the final; the top eight fastest swimmers in the semifinals qualified and she was the ninth fastest swimmer; 0.21 of a second behind the eighth-fastest qualifier, lowering her Olympic time to 2:24.67.
 In the same year, she won two silver medals, in the 100 and 200 m breaststroke at the Asian Championships.

 She competed in the 200 m breaststroke at the 2016 Summer Olympics, but did not qualify from the heats.